 Millions of people in the United States are affected by heart disease.
-And when it comes to preventing or managing it, knowing your family history is just the beginning.
+When it comes to preventing or managing it, knowing your family history is just the beginning.

 Dr. Manor joins us on this episode of the For Health’s Sake podcast to talk about these common risk factors and how lifestyle affects them.
 Our conversation also covers: